AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-target-ims.md

 * [Adobe Support](https://helpx.adobe.com/contact/enterprise-support.ec.html) must provision your account for:

   * Adobe Console
-  * Adobe I/O
+  * Adobe Developer Console
   * Adobe Target and
   * Adobe IMS (Identity Management System)

 * Your organization's System Admininstrator should use the Admin Console to add the required developers in your organization to the relevant product profiles.

-  * This provides the specific developers with permissions to enable integrations within Adobe I/O.
+  * This provides the specific developers with permissions to enable integrations using the Adobe Developer Console.
   * For further details see [Manage Developers](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-developers.ug.html).